cc2qe/cnvgram/README.md

 ### EXAMPLE ###

-To see an example, navigate to the directory ./example and open cnv_draw_example.R (the driver script).
-You must point the source (first line of the cnv_draw_example.R file) to the correct path of genomeDrawSrc.R (the source file), otherwise it won't run.
+To see an example, navigate to the directory ./example and open cnvgram_example.R (the driver script).
+You must point the source (first line of the cnvgram_example.R file) to the correct path of cnvgram.R (the source file), otherwise it won't run.

 ### CNVS ###